MarioniLab/scHOT2019/README.md

 These analyses are using publicly available data, with URLs given within the scripts.

 Each folder contains an .Rmd notebook and an `output` folder containing output from running these scripts.
 The liver data takes approximately 4 hours to run on a local machine, and the MOB data takes approximately 3 hours to run.

+Note that due to the large file size of `liver/output/liver_pseudotime.Rds`, this is not included within the repository, but can be generated with the .Rmd script.